Codec Guide, your source for quality codecs.

 formattype: FORMAT_VideoInfo2 {F72A76A0-EB0A-11D0-ACE4-0000C0CC16BA}

 You may get the above error when there is a problem with your graphics driver that prevents the use of DXVA.
-The solution is to disable the internal DXVA H.264 decoder in Media Player Classic Homecinema.
+The solution is to disable hardware acceleration in the video decoder settings.

 majortype: MEDIATYPE_Video {73646976-0000-0010-8000-00AA00389B71}